Forwardspace/SGE/docs/source/classes/misc/parsedxml.rst

 	auto myNode = myXMLDoc.findNode("Brightness");

-..note:: For information on accessing and manipulating nodes, see http://rapidxml.sourceforge.net/manual.html
+.. note:: For information on accessing and manipulating nodes, see http://rapidxml.sourceforge.net/manual.html